Oneul-hyeon/Diary-based-emotional-conversation-and-playlist-recommendation-system/README.md

 You can proceed further by running the code.

 #### When using a virtual environment
-Currently, Colab's Python is version 3.10.
+Currently, Python is version 3.7.16.

 So follow the below method in anaconda terminal.